 In addition, the University's proportionate share of the pension liability amount related to its defined benefit plans is provided by the South Carolina Public Employee Benefit Authority's (PEBA's) consulting actuary and reported in accordance with the requirements of GASB 68.
-Deferred Inflows of Resources had a huge decrease of \$9.3 million, due to actuarially determined changes in GASB 68 and GASB 75.
+Deferred Inflows of Resources had an increase of \$3.8 million, due to actuarially determined changes in GASB 68 and GASB 75.
 This amount is the amount reported by PEBA's consulting actuary as the investment and liability experience not included in the current liability portions of GASB 68 and GASB 75 and is reported as Deferred Inflows of Resources.
 These Inflows will be amortized in subsequent periods.